 The House, now led by Mrs Hannah Pattison, continues to set the highest of standards in all inter-house competition as well as supporting the rounded philosophy of participation in school life.
 The girls' pride in their House is witnessed in the social functions which are organised and supported by both house staff and the girls of all ages.

-The medical staff are also involved in teaching PSHE to pupils, starting from the Pre-Preparatory School and continuing all the way to the Senior School, promoting medical and health knowledge for all pupils.
+The medical staff are also involved in teaching PSHE to pupils, starting from the Pre-Preparatory School and continuing all the way to the Sixth Form, promoting medical and health knowledge for all pupils.

-If a child needs to have medicine administered by staff during the school day, parents are asked to fill in the form below and hand in to the medical centre.
+If any medicine needs to be administered by the medical staff during the school day, parents are asked to fill in the form below and hand in to the Medical Room.

 Pupils may from time to time experience difficulties which seem to them to be insoluble.
 These may be related to family worries, breakdown or loss of a relationship, feelings of isolation, loneliness or depression, stress or anxiety or behavioral problems.
 In these circumstances the School's Wellbeing Manager and counselling service, which are designed to complement the strengths of the pastoral system, provides an opportunity for pupils to address their concerns in a calm and neutral environment.